Andrei Sannikov: Work at UN Secretariat

 Sannikov then went to work at the Union of Soviet Societies for Friendship and Cultural Relations with Foreign Countries, and in 1982 began serving as a translator (Russian Translation Service) at the UN Secretariat in New York City.
 He remained in New York for five years.

 Diplomatic Academy

-Just before the 1991 collapse of the Soviet Union, Sannikov graduated from the Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation in Moscow.
+In 1989, Sannikov graduated from the Diplomatic Academy of the Ministry of Foreign Affairs of the Soviet Union in Moscow.
 Immediately after he worked in the Foreign Ministry of the Belarusian Soviet Socialist Republic.
 At one of the sessions, he quoted "The Foreign Ministry should not be in service of one party, but must serve to the Belarusian nation".

 Nuclear delegation

-In 1992, Sannikov headed the Belarusian delegation on Nuclear and Conventional Weapons Armament Negotiations (the Soviet Republics agreed to disarm all nuclear weapons in 1991).
-He had authority of signature in the matter on behalf of Belarus, an authority he retained until 1995.
+In 1992, following the collapse of the USSR and Belarusian independence in 1991, Sannikov headed the Belarusian delegation on Nuclear and Conventional Weapons Armament Negotiations.
+Since the Soviet Republics agreed to disarm all nuclear weapons in 1991, a top priority was the removal of Soviet nuclear and non-nuclear weapons from Belarus, an issue made more urgent by the lingering impact of the Chernobyl disaster.
+Sannikov was granted authority of signature on behalf of Belarus, a role he held until 1995.
+In an interview with Memory of Nations, he recalled that while representing Belarusian interests, he also earned the trust of the United States, noting that Belarus was able to reach agreements more smoothly than other former Soviet republics due to its smaller nuclear arsenal.

 During this time, he was also an advisor to the Belarusian diplomatic mission in Switzerland.